Samsung YP-R0

 The Samsung YP-R0 (also known as Samsung R0 worldwide or Yepp R0 in Korea or Samsung R'PLAY in France) is a portable media player made by Samsung, leaked on August 10, 2009 and first released end of October 2009 in Russia.
 It was developed along with the YP-R1 with which it shares several specifications (similar aluminum design, same Linux kernel and SoC).

 The R0 is available in three different Flash memory capacities: 4 GB, 8 GB, and 16 GB.
 It comes in three different colors: black, silver and pink.
 Storage is expandable via a microSDHC slot with capacity up to 32 GB, and unofficially to 64 GB or more via FAT32 formatted SDXC cards.
-It features an aluminum case, a 2.6 inch TFT LCD display with a resolution of 240 by 320 pixels, RDS FM tuner, tactile buttons and microUSB connector.
+It features an aluminum case, a 2.6 inch TFT LCD with a resolution of 240 by 320 pixels, RDS FM tuner, tactile buttons and microUSB connector.
 Several EQ and sound effects are available through Samsung's DNSe 3.0 sound engine.